wolkykim/omdb/README.md

 ## Key Listing and Search

-When given key has tailing slash, it lists keys from the given key or very next key if no match found.
+When given key has tailing slash, it lists keys starting from the given key or the very next key if no matching key found.
+Keys are listed in sorted manner.

 ```
 $ curl http://localhost:8081/testdb/